 Can an LLC have multiple DBAs in Michigan?

-There are no limitations to the number of DBAs that can be registered in Michigan.
+There are no limitations to the number of DBAs registered in Michigan.

 Does a DBA need an EIN?